-Yarn: 100% 4 ply wool only such as Galway wool, Patons wool, Lions Brand ‘Fisherman Wool’
+Yarn: 100% WOOL only 4ply such as Patons wool, Lions Brand ‘Fisherman Wool’, KnitPiks Superwash wool.

 Finished caps have to be at least 8" long